corsairmarks/nonbinary_leaders/mod/README.md

 # Changes

 Stellaris supports 3 gender states in code (`male`, `female`, `indeterminable`), which correspond to the pronouns he, she, and they.
-Whether a species uses binary male/female genders or the indeterminable gender is determined by its species class (e.g. molluscoid or fungoid).
+Whether a species uses binary male/female genders or the indeterminable gender is determined by its species class (e.g. fungoid or robot).
 This mod adds a chance for binary-gendered species classes to have leaders adopt a new gender identity when they are spawned by the game (20% chance to change from their assigned gender identity - 10% for each of the other two genders).

 With this mod, leaders of a binary-gendered species who become indeterminable have a 50/50 chance of presenting as feminine or masculine, and leaders who become female/male (or do not change from their starting gender identity) have a 10% chance to present as the opposite normative gender in their portrait.
 In order to implement this effect, it was necessary to redefine the portrait groups associated with each species.

 What this means to you is that most leader portrait mods will need a compatibility patch in order to properly respect the leader's gender presentation flag.
 Without a patch, males will always present as masculine, females will present as feminine, and indeterminables will present as the default for the species.
 Fun fact: some built-in species use the female portrait as default, but most use male.

-Because Stellaris does not provide a scriptable way to check whether a species class is set to use binary genders or not, this mod uses a hard-coded list of the built-in species classes known to use binary genders.
-In addition, `gender = yes` is the default for custom species classes, so this mod assumes any unrecognized species classes are binary-gendered.
+TODO: talk about being able to check species_gender

+TODO: test how gender = no species return values for `species_gender`

 What this means to you is that if you have a custom species class that is set to `gender = no` this mod will still think it is gendered and roll for a chance to change a leader's gender identity when they spawn.
-It does not randomize the gender identity for the built-in species classes that are set to `gender = no`: fungoid, plantoid, lithoid, machine, robot, and all the crisis species.
+It does not randomize the gender identity for the built-in species classes that are set to `gender = no`: machine, robot, and all the crisis species.

 This mod optionally adds copious log entries to game.log file when running; use the in-game console to enable it with `event nonbinary_leaders.3`.
 Here's where you can find the game.log file: `%USERPROFILE%\Documents\Paradox Interactive\Stellaris\logs` (Windows), `~/Documents/Paradox Interactive/Stellaris/logs` (MacOS), or `~/.local/share/Paradox Interactive/Stellaris/logs` (*nix).
 To turn tracing off again, use the same command again.